Graveflo/nfind/README.md

 The above is invalid because `**` can only match path segments.
 `**/*.nim` will work for this instead.

-When possible glob strings are validated at compile time:
+When possible, glob strings are validated at compile time:

 ```nim
 globIncl("{a,")